neon88915-web/MintQ/README.md

 <img width="834" height="336" alt="MintengineQLogio" src="https://github.com/user-attachments/assets/e4a779d9-752d-4b49-b188-38ec021269be" />

-This is a Fork of the Quake Game engine But Aims to Boost FPS and make the engine run smoother
+This is a Fork of the Quake Game engine But Aims to Boost FPS and make the engine run smoother trying to add support for moddern things such as .png modern texturing

 everything below this point is from the Quake source code page (id) non of this i writen by me